alex-voytko/finance-tickers/README.md

 ### Select mode

 - This mode allows you to select tickers as many as you want.
-Instead to try to click straight the checkbox, you can also click in any zone of "<li>" item to select it;
+Instead to try to click straight the checkbox, you can also click in any zone of "li" item to select it;

 ### Deleting